 But the international trade opportunities do not stop just in Peru and other mineral rich countries in Latin America.
 The growing, young middle class represents huge growth opportunities not only in consumer goods but also in services, such as banking, insurance, healthcare, and social infrastructure.
 The increasingly globalized Latin American consumer is attracting the arrival of many new British products and brands to the market; from Miss Selfridges in Santiago to the iconic Aston Martin on the streets of Sao Paolo, all the way to Burberry in Bogotá and London Pride beer in Lima!

 Indeed, the needs and wants of Latin American nations are changing.
 This presents great opportunities for UK investors in industries such as infrastructure, finance, insurance, pharmaceuticals, mining, engineering, security, environment, energy including renewables.
 It is a great time for investors in the UK to look towards Latin America as a promising region for international investment.

 So what support is available to me?

 The prospects of doing business in Latin America are more promising than ever and the team at Biz Latin Hub is ready to help you take advantage of the UK opportunities in the region.
-If you are planning on investing in Latin America, please get in touch with Andrew Wright here.
+If you are planning on investing in Latin America, please contact us now.